Deng Ai: Agricultural and irrigation projects

 Around the time, the Wei state was planning to promote agriculture and stockpile food resources in preparation for military campaigns against its rival states, Shu and Wu.
 Deng Ai was sent to survey the lands from the east of Chen (陳) and Xiang (項) commanderies (around present-day Zhoukou, Henan) to Shouchun (壽春; around present-day Shou County, Anhui), and assess their suitability for agriculture.
 He saw that the lands were fertile but lacked moisture, so they were not fully utilised.
 He suggested digging irrigation channels to irrigate the land, and open up new canals for transporting goods by water.

 Deng Ai wrote a proposal, the Ji He Lun (濟河論; Discussion on the River), to explain his ideas:

-"The tuntian system started when the Yellow Turban Rebellion broke out.
-There are a lot of food supplies stored in the capital, Xu.
-Even though most of the Empire has been pacified now, the lands south of the Huai River are still ravaged by war.
-Every time a southern campaign is launched, about half the manpower is used for transporting supplies.
-The lands between Chen and Cai commanderies are fertile, so we can reduce the number of grain fields around Xu and direct the river flow east to Chen and Cai commanderies.
-At the moment, there are 20,000 troops stationed north of the Huai River, and 30,000 at the south.
-There are about 40,000 active soldiers guarding territory and farming at the same time.
-In good weather, the harvest is three times of that in the western lands.
-After deducting allowances for the people and soldiers, we have about five million hu of grain ready for military use.
-Within six to seven years, we can accumulate 30 million hu of grain on the upper part of the Huai River.
-This amount of grain is able to feed 100,000 people for up to 15 years.
-With such abundant food supplies, we can attack Eastern Wu and secure victory!"
+"In the past, when the Yellow Turban Rebellion broke out, Emperor Ling established the tuntian system for farm maintenance.
+Xuchang has an abundant number of food supplies.
+Although most of the Empire has already been pacified, the lands along and south of the Huai River are frequently subjected to the ravages of war.
+Every time we launch a southern campaign, around half of our manpower is used for transporting supplies.
+The lands that divide Chen and Cai commanderies are extremely fertile, so we can reduce the number of grain fields around Xuchang and divert the flow of the Huai River eastward, toward Chen and Cai commanderies.
+At this moment, 20,000 soldiers are stationed north of the Huai River, with another 30,000 stationed to the south, and another 40,000 actively guarding our territories and farming at the same time.
+In favorable weather, the harvest can reach three times the amount in the western reaches!
+After civilian and military deductions, we have around 5 million hu of grain at the ready for military use.
+Within six or 7 years, we can attain 30 million hu of grain along the upper banks of the Huai River, enough to feed over 100,000 people for 15 years.
+With such abundant food supplies, we can easily conquer Eastern Wu and seize victory!"

 Sima Yi agreed with Deng Ai's proposal and implemented his ideas.

 In 241, the agricultural projects were complete.
 Whenever there were battles in the southeast between Wei and Wu, the Wei forces could sail down the river towards the Huai River region to counter the enemy.
 This was because they had plenty of food supplies stockpiled upstream and had the water pathways to their advantage.
 Deng Ai received credit for his proposal.